jeroenpardon/skin.refocus/README.md

 ============

 ### Warning !
 Master branch is very early Kodi 17.0 / Krypton and should be considered unstable.
-No support and if something breaks you get to keep the pieces.
+No support, if something breaks you get to keep the pieces.
+Use the Jarvis-3.2.1 branch on Kodi 16 instead.

 ### About
 reFocus is a graphical interface for Kodi that understands your media is what truly matters.
 Elegance, simplicity, refinement, consistency and balanced design are keywords for this skin.